 How do I care for my incisions?

-Will I have any drains when I go home?
+Will I have any tubes or drains when I go home?

-You might have a Jackson Pratt® drain after your surgery.
-The drain is used to collect extra fluid to decrease your risk for infection and help your body heal.
+You may also have your Jackson Pratt drain.
 Your doctor will decide when to remove the drain, depending on how much fluid is coming out.
 If you will need to go home with the drain still in, your nurse will teach you how to care for it and insert information into this guide called Caring for Your Jackson-Pratt Drainage System.

 When can I go back to work?

-Most patients return to work 3 to 4 weeks after the surgery.
-In some cases it’s OK to return to work earlier, with light activity only.
+Most people return to work 3 to 4 weeks after the surgery.
+Some people may return to work earlier, with light activity only.
 If your work requires heavy physical activity, you may need more time.
 You may be comfortable with desk or office work.
 Talk to your doctor about when it would be safe to return to work.

 - Have swelling or tenderness in your calves or thighs

 - Have one leg that is more swollen than the other